cgaertnerBern/git_lesson/README.md

-This repository contains the files used for a git lesson.
+1.This repository contains the files used for a git lesson.s 2.This repository contains the files used for a git lesson.